sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_2_WhatIsAComputerProgram/WhatIsAComputerProgram_Quiz.md

 **Description**

-b) Binary instructions are the only instructions CPU can understand.
+Binary instructions are the only instructions CPU can understand.
 It is based on two numbers Zero and One.